robotraconteur-contrib/RobotRaconteur_Gazebo_Server_Plugin/README.md

 A plugin for [Gazebo](http://gazebosim.org) using the [Robot Raconteur](http://robotraconteur.com) communication system to provide a friendly object-oriented interface to the Gazebo API without requiring the modification of SDF world files.
 It is developed by Wason Technology, LLC.

-## Download plugin binary

-The Robot Raconteur Gazebo Plugin binaries  can be downloaded from [http://robotraconteur.com/download](http://robotraconteur.com/download).
-Registration is required but the dowload is free.

 ## Building the plugin

 The plugin is built using CMake.
-Building has only been tested on Ubuntu Trusty and Xenial.
 Gazebo and the Robot Raconteur SDK must be installed before building.
-The Robot Raconteur SDK can be download at [http://robotraconteur.com/download](http://robotraconteur.com/download).
-Registration is required but the dowload is free.
-Be sure to download the correct *Ubuntu* SDK version that matches your operating system.
+See https://github.com/robotraconteur/robotraconteur for Robot Raconteur installation instructions.

 To build, set **RobotRaconteur_DIR** to the directory of the extracted Robot Raconteur SDK.